NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 <sub>**Note**: The implemented bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, *Information Processing and Management*.
 Bias-Aware Hierarchical Clustering for detecting the discriminated groups of users in recommendation systems (2021).
 Additional research indicates that k-means HBAC, in comparison to other clustering algorithms, works best to detect bias in real-world datasets.</sub>

 ## Input data bias scan tool
+☁️ The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.

 A .csv file of max.
 1GB, with columns structured as follows: features, predicted labels, truth labels.
 Only the order, not the naming, of the columns is important.

 - **Features**: unscaled numeric values, e.g., *feat_1, feat_2, ..., feat_n;*